EbinPhilip/eatnow/README.md

 ```
 minikube mount ./init-db:/init-db
 ```
-6) Start all the microservices.
+6) Start all services.
 ```
 kubectl apply -f kubernetes/
 ```
 7) Wait for Step 6 to complete.
-Use the minikube dashboard for monitoring.
+Use the minikube dashboard for monitoring the services.
 Wait until all deployments become stable.
 That should take 10 mins.
 ```
 minikube dashboard
 ```
 8) Get the ip of the cluster.
-This will be serve as the API url.
+This will be the API url.
 ```
 minikube ip
 ```